 Even if you have the money at hand and are willing to spend it in, let’s say, such a frivolous manner, there’s a catch.
 A minimum spend of $1000 on Star Citizen content is required to even see the contents of The Legatus Pack.
 Resourceful as always, the internet has compiled a freely accessible list of all the items and ships, which you can view here.

 Though still in development, Star Citizen has rarely been strapped for cash and has raised well over $200 million in funding since Cloud Imperium set up a Kickstarter for the project back in the heady days of 2012.
 Last year alone, near enough $35 million was raised.
-The phenomenal sum has earned Star Citizen the accolade of the most successful crowdfund-fueled venture of all time.
+The phenomenal sum has earned Star Citizen

 As for a release date, and after successive postponements, there’s no indication whatsoever that the game is near completion though it has a veritable army of loyal fans who continuously invest huge sums for seemingly few returns.
 Recent reasoning for the delay is the on-going development of Squadron 42, a single-player narrative-driven game staged with the Star Citizen universe featuring none other the vocal stylings of Star Wars’ Mark Hamill, and X-Files’ Gillian Anderson.